-The student must have taken a leading role in the published work either as first author or co-first author.
+The author must have taken a leading role in the published work either as first author or co-first author.

-The majority of the research in the paper must have been conducted while the student was in UTM Biology.
-Present and former students are both eligible to win the award so long as their paper was published in the preceding year.
+The majority of the research in the paper must have been conducted while the author was in UTM Biology.
+Present and former students and postdocs are both eligible to win the award so long as their paper was published in the preceding year.

 The winner, plus two runner-ups, will be selected by a committee that represents the breadth of research interests in the department.
-The prize will be a cash-prize plus a name on a plaque that will be displayed beside the Hot Student Paper board.
+The prize will be a cash-prize plus a name on a plaque that will be displayed in the public display area at UTM Biology.